Courses

 Course Code: 2325

 Research shows that when appreciation is missing from the workplace, employees may feel they do not belong.
-As a result, they might undermine the work of others, look for other opportunities or if they stay, they’re more likely to experience symptoms of burnout.
-Alternatively, when there is a culture of appreciation, employees are more likely to stay at a job, even for less pay, they have lower levels of stress, greater satisfaction, they’re more engaged and their productivity increases.
-The problem is that most leaders are promoted for their technical skills, not their ability to motivate and inspire others.
-They are often unaware of the value of appreciation.
+As a result, they might undermine the work of others or look for other job opportunities.
+If they stay, they’re more likely to experience symptoms of burnout.
+Alternatively, when there is a culture of appreciation, employees are more likely to stay in their position and have lower stress levels, greater job satisfaction higher engagement, and increased productivity.
+This course teaches you the basic principles to create a culture of appreciation so that your team feels seen, heard, and valued.

 Performance Objectives: Upon completion of this course, you should be able to: